demingongo/nvim-config/README.md

 [Node](https://nodejs.org/en/) is required.
 I recommend to install it from [nvm](https://github.com/nvm-sh/nvm).

 Clone the repository.
-Execute the script that will install the config file and dependencies:
+Execute the script that will install the config files and dependencies:
 ```sh
 ./install.sh
 ```